WeiHungLin/BHS_project/README.md

 ## Conclusion

-This project aimed to employ the knowledge in data visualization and machine learning techniques we learned in Brainhack School 2023 with neuroimaging data.
+This project aims to employ the knowledge in data visualization and machine learning techniques we learned in Brainhack School 2023 with neuroimaging data.
 The results of machine learning models reveal the coherent functional connectivity findings, even though the model still requires improvement in predicting children’s ToM ability based on their functional connectivity.

 In this exploratory project, we observed the pivotal role of OFC connections in predicting ToM ability.
 This finding is intriguing as we did not set any ROIs in our machine learning analysis, yet our results are consistent with previous research suggesting the importance of the OFC/vmPFC in ToM ability (Abu-Akel & Shamay-Tsoory, 2011; Leopold et al., 2012).